Episode 2.03 The Greater Good doesn’t yield much, but I felt it would behoove me to be thorough.

 The games spoken of in the last episode are put on for the crowd.

 We get the usual cattiness in the pulvinus.
 Somehow Varinius ended up getting praised.
 This happens often, actually.
 “Would that more stood your equal,” Seppia says.
-Guess she’s not done with Varinius yet.“A pity there is but one of him, so soon recalled to Rome,” Seppius remarks, smiling at Varinius, but very much not smiling.Seppius thinks that’s a pity about as much as I do.
+Guess she hasn’t totally given up on Varinius yet.“A pity there is but one of him, so soon recalled to Rome,” Seppius remarks, smiling at Varinius, but very much not smiling.Seppius thinks that’s a pity about as much as I do.

 Well, skipping to the end: Spartacus mounts a rescue to save Oenomaus and Crixus from death in the arena.
 This involves setting fire to the arena.
 And it’s awesome.
 Mercato (if you’ll recall I mentioned him in the first entry, I’m not sure exactly what his position is) ends up under a fallen beam.
 I was really impressed with how hard and how earnestly Seppius tried to save him, at great peril to himself.
 I was pleased.
-I never ask my brothers and sisters to be good people, as long as they love each other, but sometimes it’s a nice bonus.
+I never ask my brother and sister characters to be good people, as long as they love each other, but sometimes it’s a nice bonus.
+And sometimes it’s a pleasant surprise!

 And that is that.